Autoscaling PaaSTA Instances

 The current number of instance for a service can be accessed through the PaaSTA

-api from the endpoint /v1/services/SERVICE_NAME/INSTANCE_NAME/autoscaler
+api from the endpoint /v1/services/SERVICE_NAME/INSTANCE_NAME/autoscaler.

 Sending an HTTP GET request will return an integer describing how many